 Perle Systems Application Note

-Congress passed the Health Insurance Portability & Accountability Act (HIPAA) it was the most comprehensive piece of legislation ever passed to reform health care transaction and administrative information systems, limit fraud and abuse, and protect confidential patient information.The importance of HIPAA is evident in the fact that compliance is not an option--it is a mandatory requirement for every organization involved with electronic health care information.
+When Congress passed the Health Insurance Portability & Accountability Act (HIPAA) it was the most comprehensive piece of legislation ever passed to reform health care transaction and administrative information systems, limit fraud and abuse, and protect confidential patient information.
+It is now standard for every government in the world to mandate that individuals, organizations, and companies who maintain or transmit health information:

-The responsibility to ensure that healthcare providers have faultless access to their systems is continuously placed on system administrators.
+Healthcare providers would find it impossible to work without constant access to their network computers or enterprise-wide systems.The ability to monitor and manage these networks and keep them up and running is pivotal to meeting compliance for the transfer of information among health plans.
+The responsibility to ensure that healthcare providers have faultless access to their systems is placed on system administrators.
 Not only must these system administrators ensure that servers supplying mission critical applications are functioning, it is also their responsibility to ensure that the entire network connecting the data to a multitude of widely dispersed remote users remains functional.
-When networks crash, productivity does too and the longer a network is down, the greater the impact on the healthcare providers patients.
+When networks crash, productivity does too and the longer a network is down, the greater the impact on patients.

 The stakes are high to maintain both availability and performance of the healthcare providers network, regardless of how widely dispersed the network infrastructure is.
 Generally, it is becoming harder to find technical expertise with the necessary skills and resources to administer such systems.The issue becomes how to expand the capabilities of network management personnel within the healthcare provider to better maintain the variety of network infrastructures presently being deployed, and to minimize and possibly avoid network downtime and performance loss.